top of page

 Asking for help is never a sign of weakness it's one of the bravest things you can do!

-In 2020 58,670 women gave birth
+In 2020 58,670 people gave birth

 Around, 1 in 6 couples in NZ experience infertility and 1 in 8 require some form of medical assistance to achieve a pregnancy.